JchenXu/CSR/README.md

 2. RUN /experiments/CSR/test.py

+3. **[Update]** The color map for visualization is available [here](https://dmcv.sjtu.edu.cn/data/project/colormap.pkl)

-3. (Additionally) If customize data, you need to generate a filelist following the VOC format and modify the dataset path.
+4. (Additionally) If customize data, you need to generate a filelist following the VOC format and modify the dataset path.

 ### For Training